 To update the Advisor Bundle automatically over the web, click the update advisors button.

-You can configure LDAP Authentication to be used for the users that are provided access to the MySQL Enterprise Dashboard.
+You can configure LDAP Authentication to be used for the users that are provided access to the MySQL Enterprise Monitor User Interface.
 To use LDAP authentication, it must have been enabled and configured within the settings.

 The configurable elements for LDAP authentication are: